thomaswilder/NEMO_activities/QG_Leith/documentation.md

-## Leith as GM
+## Leith as GM and Redi

+### 19th September
-In NEMO, GM coefficients are computed in `OCE/LDF/ldftra.f90`.
+- In NEMO, GM coefficients are computed in `OCE/LDF/ldftra.f90`.
+- There are two coefficient specified, one on each of u- and v- points.
+- This can be achieved by averaging `ahmt` onto each point.

+- Might need to re-order the calling of `ldfdyn.f90` in `step.f90`, so viscosity coefficient is called first then can be read into `ldftra.f90`.

+To incorporate QG Leith, the easiest way may be to add IF conditions into `ldftra` to choose QG Leith when a namelist set TRUE in section `namtra_eiv`?